Antonio447-cloud/front-end-development/Counter/README.md

 ## Above you will find the source code of a simple Counter App.

-- Output of the Counter Website:
+- Output of the Counter App:

 ![counter](./output.png)